KeyboardKit/KeyboardKit/README.md

 * ⚙️ [Settings][Settings] - KeyboardKit has a bunch of tools for managing in-app settings & System Settings.
 * 🩺 [Status][Status] - KeyboardKit lets you detect if a keyboard is enabled, has full access, etc.
 * 🎨 [Styling][Styling] - KeyboardKit provides pre-defined themes and lets you style your keyboards to great extent.
-* 🚏 [Text Routing][Text-Routing] - KeyboardKit can route text input from the main app to in-keyboard textfields.
+* 📝 [Text Input][Text-Input] - KeyboardKit can route text input from the main app to in-keyboard textfields.

 You can upgrade to [KeyboardKit Pro][Pro] to unlock Pro features like fully localized keyboards & services, autocomplete, an emoji keyboard, AI supporting capabilities, themes, dictation, and much more.